-209. School Of Education
+212. School Of Education

 Construct a standalone building for the School of Education.
 SOE will need more space to accommodate this growing school in the undergraduate and especially the graduate programs.
-This building would accommodate the growing preexisting program and could possibly house an expanded Marriage and Family Therapy program, new doctoral programs, a larger dedicated lab/program space, a behavioral lab clinic, a stronger gifted education center and potentially an on-campus preschool.
+This building would accommodate preexisting programs and could possibly house an expanded marriage and family therapy program, new doctoral programs, a larger dedicated lab/program space, a behavioral lab clinic, a stronger gifted education center and potentially an on-campus preschool.
+A location on the campus periphery would serve non-traditional students coming from off-campus and those utilizing a potential Montessori school.